knizkar/XPatch/README.md

 What's XPatch?
 --------------
 XPatch is an xml-based DSL for (mainly) xml document modifications, best summarized as imperative cousin of XSLT.
+Work in progress.

 Credits
 -------